Pottery handicrafts in Syria

 Embroidery in the Syrian Tradition

-Embroidery is one of Syria’s most valued and ancient handicrafts, this art form involves the intricate stitching of patterns onto fabric, often using vibrant threads and delicate designs that reflect the talent of Syrian artists.
+Embroidery is one of Syria’s most valued and ancient handicrafts.
+This art form involves the intricate stitching of patterns onto fabric, often using vibrant threads and delicate designs that reflect the talent of Syrian artists.

-In Syria, embroidery is more than just decoration indeed, Each pattern has significant meaning, representing aspects of Syrian identity, such as nature, daily life, or historical events.
+In Syria, embroidery is more than just decoration, indeed.
+Each pattern has significant meaning, representing aspects of Syrian identity, such as nature, daily life, or historical events.

 This craft is especially prominent in rural areas, where women traditionally gathered to work on embroidery, sharing stories and preserving their cultural heritage.